-Ozone is being added as a new NWP model variable at several global centres.
-More accurate model ozone fields can improve the model radiation calculations and the assimilation of infra-red temperature sounding data.
-The accuracy of total column ozone obtained from satellite instruments is acceptable and has improved with the availability of high resolution infra-red sounders and more accurate solar backscatter instruments.
-However, to maintain realistic vertical distributions of ozone in NWP models, vertically resolved ozone information is needed, and could be useful even when available at lower horizontal and temporal resolution than retrieved from satellite instruments.
+Ozone is included as an NWP model variable at several global centres.
+More accurate model ozone fields can improve the model radiation calculations and the assimilation of infrared temperature sounding data.
+The accuracy of total column ozone from current satellite instruments is generally good and has improved with the availability of high-resolution infrared sounders and more accurate solar backscatter instruments.
+However, to maintain realistic vertical distributions of ozone in NWP models, vertically resolved ozone information is needed, and could be useful even when available at lower horizontal and temporal resolution than retrieved from satellite instruments, for instance in anchoring bias corrections that could be applied to satellite observations.

 A number of ozone sondes are launched once a week at widely spaced locations and their data are available to NWP centres.
-However, the timeliness of this data is normally not compliant with NWP near-real-time requirements, so that their usage is often limited to model validation.
-In addition, some of this data is not internationally distributed.
-Great potential is offered by microwave limb sounders (e.g. MLS) because they offer good vertical resolution and accuracy.
+However, the timeliness of this data is normally not compliant with NWP near-real-time requirements, so that their usage is at best limited to model validation.
+Results struggle to provide statistically significant insight due to the limited number of available profiles, as some of this data is not internationally distributed.